-moneymanmusicfactory asked: What software do you use to record and mix? how much gear do you need? it seems like you'd need a fairly sophisticated studio to do foley.
+moneymanmusicfactory said: What software do you use to record and mix? how much gear do you need? it seems like you'd need a fairly sophisticated studio to do foley.

 I use Pro Tools, and it’s pretty much the industry standard for recording, editing, and mixing.

 Professional foley stages are very sophisticated.
 They are sound isolated and quiet, and are often purpose-built for foley in that they have a number of floor surfaces and pits, and some have moveable panels to change the reflectiveness of the room.
 To get good sounding cement floors, concrete has to be poured several feet down, ideally through the foundation to the dirt.
 Building great sounding wood floors is not easy either.
 There are contractors who specialize in constructing foley stages, and good ones can cost hundreds of thousands or even millions of dollars.